freenas/freenas-docs/userguide/intro.rst

   :menuselection:`Network --> VLANs --> Add VLAN`.
 This can be useful in datacenter environments to classify storage traffic on a given VLAN interface using IEEE 802.1p Class of Service (COS).

+* The :guilabel:`CheckIP Server SSL`, :guilabel:`CheckIP Server`,
+  :guilabel:`CheckIP Path`, and :guilabel:`Use SSL` fields have been added to :menuselection:`Services --> DDNS`.
+The :guilabel:`Forced update period` and :guilabel:`Auxiliary parameters` fields have been removed.

 * The :guilabel:`Log Level` drop-down menu has been added to :menuselection:`Services --> SNMP`.
 It defaults to the :guilabel:`Error`